Home Help for families Information & Advice Benefits & money Benefits & tax credits Disability Living Allowance (DLA)

 Starts from when the whole household goes to bed and ends when everyone gets up.
 Normally it is assumed to start around 11pm and end around 7am.

-There is a specific form that is used for claiming DLA for a child, called DLA1A Child.
+There is a specific form that is used for claiming Disability Living Allowance (DLA) for a child, called DLA1A Child.

 It’s preferable to phone the DLA helpline and ask for this form, rather than downloading it yourself.
 This is because the form they send you will be date-stamped with the date you made your call and this will help ensure the benefit is paid from the earliest possible point.
 Order a claim form from the DLA Unit by calling 0800 121 4600, or for Northern Ireland call 0800 587 0912.